The Victory Belles present America's Wartime Sweethearts: A Tribute to The Andrews Sisters

 June 19 – 28, 2015

-Take a seat in the crowd as Bob Hope takes the stage, just as he did during World War II to entertain the troops.
+Take a seat in the crowd as Bob Hope takes the stage, just as he did during WWII to entertain the troops.
 This lively reenactment takes you there as Bob Hope presents Judy Garland, Mickey Rooney, the Andrews Sisters, Deanna Durbin, Carmen Miranda, and Frances Langford, bringing levity and music to war-zone islands during WWII.
-A cast of 14 and our Victory Swing Band perform Boogie Woogie Bugle Boy, How About You, I’ll Be Seeing You, Somewhere Over the Rainbow, and, of course, Thanks for the Memories.
+A talented cast of 14 including our Victory Swing Band perform many nostalgic gems such as Boogie Woogie Bugle Boy, How About You, I’ll Be Seeing You, Somewhere Over the Rainbow, and, of course, Thanks for the Memories.